FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 setting out details of proposed Disposal of Property at Ballyclough Avenue, Castletroy, Limerick

-and the intention to bring a Section 183 Notice to Full Council in this regard, for approval.--- 3
+and the intention to bring a Section 183 Notice to Full Council in this regard, for approval.
+---
+3

 The report, as circulated, was noted by Members.